bubblydoo/angular-react/README.md

 ### Global React Context

-Because this library creates a different ReactDOM root for each `react-wrapper`, if you want to have a global React Context, you can register it as follows:
+If you want to have a global React Context, you can register it as follows:

 ```ts
 // app.component.ts